Okay, let’s get into looking at

 And so that had a high school teacher

 the whole bunch of them are very, very clever.

-Seeing you guys are very, very good, smart.
+Saying you guys are very, very good, very smart.

-And they had two co-hoard or two groups.
+And they had two cohorts or two groups.

 So the first group was told that they were smart.

 And then they looked at group who were told nothing.

 And what they found was,